-An additional £4.750 million in Developments Loans have been granted to Qualis in Quarter 1, which is enabling the continued development of Cottis Lane Multi-Story Car Park and the former Conder site (for Housing).
+An additional £12.295 million in Developments Loans have been granted to Qualis in the first six months of the financial year, which is enabling the continued development of Cottis Lane Multi-Story Car Park and the former Conder site (for Housing).
 The balance on the Working Capital Loan has remained stable, reflecting the nature of the "revolving credit facility".